-The Model 730 employs a compiler/interpreter called the Tri-State Processor that requires 24K bytes of main memory for a 4-workstation system plus approximately 8K bytes for each partition and/or additional workstation.
+The Basic Four systems employ a compiler/interpreter called the Tri-State Processor that requires 24K bytes of main memory for a 4-workstation system plus approximately 8K bytes for each partition and/or additional workstation.
 The Tri-State Processor consists of a concurrent compiler, a program processor, and a decompiler.
 The concurrent compiler translates each Business BASIC statement entered into an internal language or object program.
 As each statement is entered, it is checked for syntactical errors, and, if correct, it is compiled or translated into the object language, which compresses the source statement.
-The program processor uses
+The program processor uses the concurrently compiled object program when application program processing takes place (at execution time), thus avoiding the need for repetitive interpretation of the source program.
+The decompiler translates the object language back into source form when needed for program modification.